 How to Check if Equifax Lost Your Personal Information When They Got Hacked

 If you are American and have a credit report, there’s a good chance your personal data was compromised this Spring in the Equifax data breach.
 The personal data of 143 Million American consumers was vulnerable, that’s Social Security numbers, birth dates, addresses, and the numbers of some driver’s licenses.
-There are only about 167 Million credit card holders in the US, so it is safe to say that the majority of American credit card holders are affected.
+There are only about 167 Million credit card holders in the US, so if do some rough math, the majority of American credit card holders were affected.
 If you are one of the victims, at best you may need to freeze your credit in order to protect yourself temporarily, at worst it could mean a lifetime of responsible spending and borrowing wiped out by identity theft and fraud.
 If you haven’t already, you need to find out if you were affected.
-Equifax doesn’t know what the perpetrators will do with your information (if anything), but they can at least tell you if you were exposed by the hack.

 Here is the link to check if you were part of the Equifax breach (they will ask for your name and the first 6 digits of your social)